Nrjnicks/snake3D/README.md

 #Public Variables open to developer/designer/tester

 ##LevelManagerClass
-1. Inscribed radius of procedural polygon: Radius of circle which can be inscribed inside the polygon for Procedural playground generation.
+1. Inscribed radius of procedural polygon: Radius of circle which can be inscribed the polygon for Procedural playground generation.
 2. Playground list: list of all custom made playground for Custom levels.
 3. Max procedural level: assigning a winning level for Procedural levels.
 (0 or negative means-not defined)
 4. Min fruit for next level: how many fruits to consumed by snake to jump to next level

-##SnakeManagerClass:
+##SnakeManagerClass
 1. Snake head prefab: pre-fabricated head of snake
 2. Snake hail prefab: pre-fabricated tail of snake
 3. Collision star prefab: pre-fabricated animation object of rotating stars
 4. Speed: speed by which snake will move
 5. Length of snake body: length of body to estimate distance to instantiate next body at
-6. Min distance between two snake body: distance between two ducklings (as mentioned way above)
+6. Min distance between two snake body: distance between two body parts (or ducklings (as mentioned way above))

-##FruitManagerClass:
+##FruitManagerClass
 1. Fruit Types: list of all type of fruits which can be instantiated

-##UIManagerClass:
+##UIManagerClass
 1. [all public variable are pointers to GameObjects]

-##SoundManagerClass:
+##SoundManagerClass
 1. Music volume: volume of game music
 2. Sound volume: volume of game sound
-3. [Other sound clips: sound clips for scenario]
+3. [Other sound clips: sound clips for different events]

+#End Note
+I used name of variables and methods such everything in intuitive and easy to understand.
+I hope you find it easy to read and comply.